 The program is designed to introduce the student to the central issues in the theory and practice of teaching English to non-native speakers through courses in modern and applied linguistics, in second language pedagogy and in related disciplines.

-Students who do not have English as a native language must demonstrate adequate proficiency in English with a valid TOEFL score of 79 (internet-based) or higher or a valid IELTS score of 6.5 or higher.
+Students who do not have English as a native language must demonstrate adequate proficiency in English with a valid TOEFL score of at least 550 (paper-based), 213 (computer-based), or 79 (internet-based) or a valid IELTS score of 6.5 or higher.

 The awarding of this certificate is not contingent upon completion of a degree program.
 A minimum grade point average of 3.0 is required.
 Graduate students must apply for the certificate program through the Graduate School.
 All students who wish to pursue the TESL certificate should meet with the program director to discuss the program and availability of courses.